reald/anytone-flash-tools/at878uv_memory.md

 0x04000010: 26010000 c6000000 28010000 29010000

 22010000 => 0x122.
 Lowest bit is 0 so we have a private call type.
 Shift 0x122 1 bit down => 0x91 This is the radio ID as BCD.
-The next four bytes are 0 the contact list memory offset for this entry is 0.
+The next four bytes are 0 so the contact list memory offset for this entry is 0.

 24010000 => 0x124.
 Lowest bit is 0 so we have a private call type.
 Shift 0x124 1 bit down => 0x92 This is the radio ID as BCD.
 The next four bytes are 0x00000063 so the contact list entry for the first entry was 99 bytes long.